-In 1893 the Leigh Local Board purchased the Astley Hall (Damhouse) Estate with the intention of turning the site into a sanatorium for infectious diseases with the late Elizabethan manor house becoming an administration block.
-Just over a century later the sanatorium, which had become a general hospital was closed, the wards demolished and thankfully the manor house was restored by the Mort’s Astley Heritage Trust.
+In 1893 the Leigh Local Board purchased the Astley Hall (Damhouse) Estate with the intention of turning the site into a sanatorium for infectious diseases.
+The late Elizabethan manor house was turned into the administration block and ward blocks were built in the grounds around it.
+Just over a century later the sanatorium, which had become a general hospital in 1948 was closed, the wards demolished and thankfully, the manor house was saved and restored by the Mort’s Astley Heritage Trust.
 The hospital, which was at the heart of the Astley community, exists in local memory but has all but disappeared physically, apart from one little building that was used as the Smallpox hospital, tucked away down a country lane.

 World War One

 As with many public and private buildings, Astley Sanatorium played its part in the war effort on the home front.
 On 23 October 1914, a group of 29 Belgian refugees arrived at the Astley, having fled their homes from the German invasion.
-It was decided to house the men, women and one two month old baby in the Smallpox Hospital which had not been used since 1906.
+It was decided to house the men, women and a two month old baby in the Smallpox Hospital, which had remained unused since 1906.

 Its seems quite unimaginable what these people went through and history seems to have largely forgotten the plight of the Belgians in the midst of the horrific nature of the war.
 Here is an excerpt from The Chronicle which provides an insight into the world at the time: